historical-comparisons-and-what-if-battles

 Weapon Handling: Spear, Axe, and Sword

-Each weapon had distinct drill patterns:
+Each weapon had distinct drill patterns that reflected its battlefield role:

 Historical Sources: How We Know What We Know